mattbriggs/markdown-yaml/README.md

 # markdown-yaml

-A test to handle the conversion of Markdown to YAML.
+A test hackathon to explore conversation of content from Markdown to YAML to JSON-LD.

+## Project organization

+### Conversions

+Contains different conversation attempts with notes on the approach.

+### Converters

+Contains resources to convert JSONLD to HTML.